distributed-system-analysis/pbench/CONTRIBUTION.md

 ![Image](https://lh5.googleusercontent.com/V14SjFhimKYF1fH6TXMfaoZtDCj2ZH0d9USqe8YHyn0xOOVYekiXtx2CwdOQbSvxWPB6JVEfi4jSM_mjkSMaaI7voQNYQ8gDWntMhzCMbj3wrK3H4eCSEsdVq_XP_aZMdb5h9xU4)

 8. Assign the PR to yourself and add appropriate labels.
-9. Add “WIP” label if the work is still in progress.
+9. Add “**WIP**” label if the work is still in progress.
+10. Add "**DO NOT MERGE**" label if the work is not needed to be merged or there is no agreement on the work yet.
+11. Make sure to add Milestone to the PR to mention specific release.
-10. Request for review once the work is ready for getting reviewed
+12. Request for review once the work is ready for getting reviewed
 ![Image](https://lh6.googleusercontent.com/iM-vaIsFQ8ew7vpNDUvmSY9MVjyTadTZkngdlQfo7qYe_QQuFSA8yZ_3P40fBdeNw6Q-lSJwDD59jfBoQgdNP3mGHPgrjVicsyGt8QkMMAaDYowHsIyAnukXsEiFPSOnYnrZyze3)

+## Creating an Isssue
+1. Make sure to add proper details to the Issue raised
+2. Upload screenshot(if possible) in dashboard issues
+3. Apply proper labels to the Issue
+4. Make sure to add Milestone and Project to the issue to mention specific release.
+5. Try to actively respond to the communication in case of comments in the same issue.

 ## Reviewing a pull request
 1. Go to Files changed and check for the fixes proposed by the Pull Request